cniel-ud/cniel-website/README.md

 - 'hugo new research/researchName.md'
 - Fill in frontmatter
 - Body of text and images go in the md body
+- Pages are sorted in lists by manually changed publish/edit date (this can be used to sort members and research pages)
 ## Miscellaneous Notes

 - Filling in an the 'externalLink' field in research will specify it as an external research page